qmac/nba-analysis/README.md

 Summary
 -------------------
-**eras**: comparison of various NBA statistics (home court advantage, points per game) across time.

 **positions**: classifying NBA players into positions using a KNearestNeighbors classifier on season statistics

-**shots**: classifying shot make/miss using a Naive Bayes classifier on shot data from the 2014-2015 NBA season for a given player

 **styles**: clustering NBA teams and players based on their play styles determined by the frequencies of play types

 **tiers**: clustering NBA players into tiers using the k-means clustering algorithm on advanced statistics

 Data
 -------------------